formbio/FLAG/README.md

 1. Pull the singularity images: bash direct_pull_singularity.sh
 2. Make the eggnog database:
  <p>bash setup_eggnogDB.sh</p>
 3. Make sure your output directory exists and can be written to.
 If running the example run command you can run the makeDirectories.sh script to do this.

 4. Make sure you have a tmp directory that can be written to.
-This directory MUST be unique for each run or clean and must be exported
+This directory MUST be unique for each run or clean and must be exported.

 #### Summary of Singularity Setup Commands:
 ```bash